pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

 TiDB Cloud provides two types of database backup: automatic backup and manual backup.
 Both methods back up the full database.

-The time it takes to back up and restore data might vary, depending on the number of tables, the number of mirror copies, the CPU-intensive level, and so on.
+The time it takes to back up and restore data might vary, depending on the number of tables, the number of mirror copies, and the CPU-intensive level.
 The backup and restoring rate in one single TiKV node is approximately 50 MB/s.

 Database backup and restore operations are typically CPU-intensive, and always require additional CPU resources.
 They might have an impact (10% to 50%) on QPS and transaction latency, depending on how CPU-intensive this environment is.